 It is important to recognise the highly subjective nature of determining the fair value of private equity investments.
 They are inherently based on forward-looking estimates and judgements involving many factors.
 Unquoted private equities are valued by the investment managers using the International Private Equity and Venture Capital Valuation Guidelines 2012.
-The value of unquoted private equities as at 31 March 2017 was £84.9m (31 March 2016: £68.3m).
-This includes investments in infrastructure.
+The value of unquoted private equities and infrastructure as at 31 March 2018 was £110.0m (31 March 2017: £84.9m).